null

 Thickness and Density

 The thickness of a bully stick affects its chewing enjoyment and durability.
-Denser bully sticks can last longer but might be challenging for younger or smaller puppies to manage.
-Additionally, thinner sticks might be easier to chew but could break apart faster.
+Denser bully sticks can last longer, but might be challenging for younger or smaller puppies to manage.
+Additionally, thinner sticks may be easier to chew but may break apart more quickly.
 Choose a thickness that aligns with your puppy’s chewing patterns and strength.

 Type of Bully Stick